chineidu/MLOps_Tutorials/other_notes/Automations/Hydra/README.md

 ### View The Contents of A Package

-- To view the content of the config file within a sub-directory/package, run:
+- This is used to view the content of the config file within a sub-directory/package.
+- This is done with the `-p` or `--package` flag.

 ```sh
 python main.py --cfg job --package subDir